Pages for iOS (iPad): Use iCloud with Pages

-iCloud stores your documents and keeps them up to date across your iOS devices, the web, and your computer so that you always have the most current versions at hand, no matter which device you were using when you made your latest edits.
+iCloud stores your documents and keeps them up-to-date across your iOS devices, the web, and your computer so that you always have the most current versions at hand, no matter which device you used to make your latest edits.

 Here are a few things to keep in mind about using iCloud to manage your documents across devices:

 If you edit and close a document when you’re not connected to the Internet, an upward-pointing arrow appears in the document thumbnail.
 The next time you connect to the Internet, the edited document is saved to iCloud.

 If you edit a document on more than one device before your edits are saved, you will see conflicts.
 Make sure the app has had time to save your changes to iCloud before editing the same document on another device.
 If you do get a conflict, you can choose to preserve any or all of the documents you edited.

 If you delete a document, it’s deleted from iCloud and from Pages on all your devices.

 If you organize your documents into folders on one device, you see the same folder organization on all your devices.

 If you change the title of a document on one device, the title is changed on all your devices.